tseyt/rust-dns-server/README.md

 # rust-dns-server

-A DNS Server made in the Rust language
+A DNS Server made in Rust